Our role in preventing youth access to our products

 We believe our products are only suitable for adults and we do not want people who are underage to use them.

 We fully support laws and regulations prohibiting the sale of our products to anyone under the legal minimum age in their country.
-We also believe that enforcement and penalties for breaking such laws must be tough enough to discourage anybody from selling to people who are underage.
+To drive change across the industry, we also advocate to governments for minimum age laws of 18 where these aren’t already in place, and for tougher penalties for those who breach them.

 That’s why our operations in our markets worldwide are required to follow marketing principles which are globally consistent and demonstrate our commitment to marketing appropriately.

-Our International Marketing Principles (IMP) provide detailed guidance on all aspects of our marketing of our combustible tobacco products.
-Central to them is our commitment that our marketing is aimed only at adult smokers and is not designed to engage or appeal to youth.
+Our International Marketing Principles (IMP), revised in 2019, provide detailed guidance on all aspects of our marketing of our conventional combustible tobacco products and our reduced-risk*† products portfolio.
+Central to the principles is our commitment that our marketing is aimed only at adult consumers and is not designed to engage or appeal to youth.

 Our global approach requires all our operations in our markets, wherever possible, to: